Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

     cli = MyLightningCLI(MyModel)

-With this the :code:`configure_optimizers` method is automatically implemented and in the config the :code:`optimizer` and :code:`lr_scheduler` groups would accept all of the options for the given classes, in this example :code:`Adam` and :code:`ExponentialLR`.
+With this, in the config the :code:`optimizer` and :code:`lr_scheduler` groups would accept all of the options for the given classes, in this example :code:`Adam` and :code:`ExponentialLR`.
 Therefore, the config file would be structured like:

 .. code-block:: yaml